 Before we jump into the topic of our best learning resources and tools, you might want to first know why kids should even learn to code.
 After all, skill development is a time investment, and kids only have a short window to devote all their time to learning.
 Below, we’ve outlined some of the reasons we think coding for kids is worth the time!

 - Boosts problem-solving skills.
 The entire basis of coding is to solve a problem.
 It’s about figuring out how to take what you know about a programming language, and using that knowledge to go from point A (no program) to point B (a program).
-In order to do this, the problem needs to be broken down into smaller manageable tasks, such as individual game mechanics like moving, jumping, shooting, etc. This is something kids will pick up as they code since it’s required.
-However, skills like breaking down tasks and planning how to solve a problem are something most kids start applying to other areas of life as well, and it helps them navigate complex situations and problems!
+In order to do this, the problem needs to be broken down into smaller manageable tasks, such as individual game mechanics.
+Skills like breaking down tasks and planning how to solve a problem are something kids can start applying to other areas of life as well, and it helps them navigate complex situations!

 - Enhances math skills.
-It’s no secret that a lot of coding is about math.
+A lot of coding is about math.
 Certainly, coding does take advantage of computer capabilities and performs many calculations automatically – so kids aren’t exactly going to learn their multiplication tables with it.
 However, what kids do learn with coding is how to actually apply math skills in a practical way.
-Coding asks kids not to calculate the correct answer, but how they’re going to get that correct calculation to get the computer to perform actionable tasks.
+Coding asks kids not to calculate the correct answer, but how they’re going to get that correct calculation.
 This allows kids to not only cement the math skills they already have, but personalize them by making them less abstract.

 - Increases teamwork.
-While this will depend on the situation, coding offers up a lot of opportunities for kids to work in teams.
+Coding offers up a lot of opportunities for kids to work in teams.
 Kids can join group events like Hackathons, participate in a coding project with other sets of kids, or even just learn how to communicate coding issues to others and get help.
-Regardless of the path, though, these opportunities make working in a team more fun – as kids can focus on the fact they’re trying to make a concrete project by the end of it.
-As this is applicable to real-life, since most bigger projects are usually done as a team, it teaches kids fundamental teamwork skills they’ll need throughout their life.
+These opportunities make working in a team more fun – as kids can focus on the fact they’re trying to make a concrete project by the end of it.
+As this is applicable to real-life, it teaches kids fundamental teamwork skills they’ll need throughout their life.

 - Stimulates creativity.
 Just about anything can be done with coding.
 You can make games, you can make websites, you can make practical tools, etc. When people say the sky’s the limit here, they actually really mean it.
 Coding gives kids more tools to use to express themselves.
 It also teaches kids how to be creative in environments when restrictions apply – since the nature of computer programming does have strict rules that need to be adhered to.
 Either way, creativity in kids goes a long way in boosting some of the skills already mentioned on this list!